Concrete convergence rates for common fixed point problems under Karamata regularity: Applications and examples

 In this subsection, we will demonstrate an example of convergence rate for the DR algorithm.
 Specifically, we consider the two sets $C_1$ and $C_2$ defined in \eqref{def_C1C2}, i.e., and apply the DR algorithm to $C_1$ and $C_2$ as follows:

 Note that $C_1$ is not semialgebraic, so the convergence rate analysis in \cite{BLT17} is not applicable.
 However, we can obtain the convergence rate of $\{w^k\}$ by using the techniques developed in this paper.
+Also, in view of Proposition~\ref{prop:conic_rep} and the following discusison, the operator $T_{\rm DR}$ can be computed numerically by solving a conic linear program over second-order cones and a exponential cone.

 To proceed, we first compute $\F\,T_{\rm DR}$.
 Using the definition of $\F\,T_{\rm DR}$ and the closed-form expression of $P_{C_2}(\cdot)$, we have

 where we check the third equivalence as follows.
 Suppose that $P_{C_1}\left((x,\,-\mu)\right) = (x,\,0) = P_{C_2}(w)$ holds.
 Then, $(x,\,0) \in C_1\cap C_2$, therefore $x = 0$.
 Now, $\gamma(0) = 0$, so if $\mu < 0$ holds, then $(x,\,-\mu ) = (0,\,-\mu) \in C_1$, which would lead to $P_{C_1}\left((x,\,-\mu)\right) = (x,\,-\mu)$.
 This contradicts with $P_{C_1}\left((x,\,-\mu)\right) = (x,\,0)$, so $\mu$ must be nonnegative.
 Conversely, if $ x = 0$ and $\mu \geq 0$, then $P_{C_2}(w) = (0,\,0)$ and $P_{C_1}\left((0,\,-\mu)\right) = (0,\,0)$ holds because $\gamma$ is nonnegative.
 This proves that